shunlog/labs_formal_language/reports/lab3.md

 In fact, we don&rsquo;t even think of the letters when we read sentences, we read the words as a whole and only care about their meaning.
-That&rsquo;s kind of an analogy to the fact that parsers don&rsquo;t really care about the characters, they care about syntactic units, called lexemes.
+That&rsquo;s kind of an analogy to the fact that parsers don&rsquo;t really care about the characters, they care about groups of characters that have meaning, called lexemes.

 A lexeme is a string of characters that has a meaning.
 Lexemes often correspond to terminals in a grammar (e.g. identifier, number, operator).